wingkwong/leetcode-the-hard-way/solutions/0200-0299/0220-contains-duplicate-iii-hard.md

 ## Approach 1: Bucket Sort

+1. Input Validation:

-1. Check for edge cases: If indexDiff is less than or equal to 0 or valueDiff is less than 0,   return false as it's impossible to find a valid pair.
+    The function first checks if indexDiff is less than or equal to 0 or if valueDiff is less than 0.
+If either of these conditions is met, the function returns false.
+This is done to handle invalid input values.

+2. Bucket Initialization:

-2. Initialize an unordered map buckets to store the mapping of bucket numbers to values.
+    The code uses an unordered map called buckets to store the elements of the array.
+Each bucket represents a range of values.
+The width of each bucket is determined by bucketWidth, which is valueDiff + 1.
+The purpose of buckets is to group elements within a certain range of values together.

-3. Calculate the bucketWidth as valueDiff + 1.
-This determines the width of each bucket.

-4. Iterate through the elements in the nums array.
+3. Iterating through the Array:

+    The code iterates through the input array nums using a for loop.

+4. Bucket Assignment:

-5. For each element num, calculate the bucket number using the getBucket function.
-This function ensures that negative numbers are placed in different buckets.
+    For each element nums[i], it calculates the bucket to which it belongs using the getBucket function.
+The getBucket function ensures that negative numbers are placed in a different bucket by adjusting the bucket number accordingly.

-6. Check if the current bucket is already in the buckets map.
-If yes, return true because you found a pair satisfying all conditions.
+5. Checking for Duplicates:

+    The code checks if the calculated bucket already exists in the buckets map.
+If it does, it means there's a previous element within the same bucket with a value that satisfies the valueDiff condition.
+In such a case, the function returns true, indicating that a valid pair of indices was found.

+6. Checking Neighboring Buckets:

-7. Check the neighboring buckets (previous and next) to see if there's a value within the valueDiff range.
-If yes, return true.
+    The code also checks the neighboring buckets (one to the left and one to the right).
+If there's an element in either neighboring bucket that satisfies the valueDiff condition with the current element, it returns true.

-8. Update the buckets map with the current bucket and value.

-9. If the index is greater than or equal to indexDiff, remove the earliest bucket to maintain the window size.

-10. If no valid pair is found, return false after iterating through the entire array.
+7. Updating Buckets:

+    After processing an element, it adds it to the buckets map with its corresponding bucket number as the key.
+If the number of elements in buckets exceeds indexDiff, the code removes the earliest added element from the map to keep it within the desired index difference.

+8. Return False by Default:

+    If the function iterates through the entire array without finding a valid pair of indices, it returns false by default.

 __Time Complexity__ is $O(n)$, where $n$ is the number of elements in the `nums` array.